 “Damn.”
 Crossing his arms, Gilbert ruffled his hair and leaned back against the sofa.
 “The elites at the capital better give us a damned refund on this vacation.
 First Derik and now Werner?”

 ‘Honor, duty, and service’?
 What bull.
 The elites in the capital spewed out those words like propaganda machines.
-But Gilbert didn’t see them taking a vitae ray to the leg at the borders, and he didn’t see them out here in the Twin Cities acting as decoys for some stupid business deal.
+But Gilbert didn’t see them taking a bullet to the leg at the borders, and he didn’t see them out here in the Twin Cities acting as decoys for some stupid business deal either.

 “Sir—Gilbert,” Bergmann tried, “was it really a blown generator conductor that caused it?
 Both for Stein and the first lieutenant?”

 “I mean… I was speaking with a local earlier.
 He said that… there’s a rivalry between… He said that there’s criminal organizations in this city… He said that they’re warring.”

 “Well, I’m sure the locals know a lot more than us, so maybe that’s the case,” Gilbert answered.
 “But it doesn’t involve us.”
 A lie.
 “So we shouldn’t get involved.”